 - You can say the label name of an app bar button in some apps to take an action.
-For example, while looking at an app, a user can say the command "Remove" to remove the app from the world (this saves time from having to click it with your hand).
+For example, while looking at an app, a user can say the command "Remove" to remove the app from the world (this saves time from having to select it with your hand).

-- You can initiate Cortana listening by saying "Hey Cortana."
+- You can start Cortana listening by saying "Hey Cortana."
 You can ask her questions ("Hey Cortana, how tall is the Eiffel tower"), tell her to open an app ("Hey Cortana, open Netflix"), or tell her to bring up the Start Menu ("Hey Cortana, take me home") and more.

 Common questions and concerns users have about voice